muddokon/muddokon/README.md

 ## Hi there I'm JSGR 👋

-I'm a UX 👊 Game 🎮 Web3 💰 Developer, Architect and Coach
+I'm a UX 👊 Game 🎮 Web3 💰 Developer, Architect and Coach.

 Open source enthusiast, evangelist and musician.